How do I obtain my GP medical records or the GP medical records of a deceased relative?

 Again the time limits for disclosure are in accordance with DPA 2018 as referred to above.

-To speak with Stephanie, or another member of the Clinical Negligence team at Osbornes Law, please contact us on 020 7485 8811 or complete an Online Enquiry Form.
+To speak with Stephanie, or another member of the medical negligence claims team at Osbornes Law, please contact us on 020 7485 8811 or complete an Online Enquiry Form.

 Stephanie Prior, Head of Clinical Negligence, Osbornes Law.